Our crops include spring barley, winter wheat and oilseed rape.

 At harvest the combine will extract the seeds or corn and leave the straw behind.
 We bale the straw and use it for bedding for our livestock.
 The stubble is then covered with farmyard muck and straw from the year before and cultivated into the ground.
 A seed bed is prepared in the autumn and seed drilled.
 The cropping cycle then begins again.

 Maize is very good for our cows and is sown in May and harvested in October.
-During the last few years we have cut some paths through it to create our Maize Maze.
+During the last few years we have cut some paths through it to create our Maize Maze – available from mid-July until September.
 Shapes and designs have included an ice cream, a cows head, salt crystals and a spaceship with crashed aliens.
 We plan an exciting new Maize Maze design every year!